The 10 Most Influential Ancient Greek Painters

 Protogenes also did a bit of sculpting on the side and made a few bronze statues of athletes, warriors and hunters, there are also records of him as a portrait painter and as the author of two books on painting.

-Protogenes showed just as much tenacity whilst painting his equally famous painting, ‘The Resting Satyr’ which he worked on continuously, in his garden, during the Siege of Rhodes, which was orchestrated by Demetrius Poliorcetes, even though he garden was in the middle of the enemy’s camp!
+Protogenes showed just as much tenacity whilst painting his equally famous painting, ‘The Resting Satyr’ which he worked on continuously, in his garden, during the Siege of Rhodes (orchestrated by Demetrius Poliorcetes), even though he garden was in the middle of the enemy’s camp!

-Legend would have it that Demetrius was so touched by Protogenes’ dedication, he took precautions to protect both him and his work and when he was told that ‘The Lalysus’ was in a part of the town under assault, Demetrius even changed his plan of operations.
+Legend would have it that Demetrius was so touched by Protogenes’ dedication, he took precautions to protect both him and his work and when he was told that ‘The Lalysus’ was in a part of the town under assault, Demetrius even changed his plan of operations in order to save the painting.

 ‘The Resting Satyr’, showed a satyr, lazily leaning against a pillar, atop which sat a figure of a partridge; so life-like, that it was the only thing people noticed in the picture, which angered Protogenes so much, he erased it from the painting.